Backhand: Great backhands

 The player long considered to have had the best backhand of all time, amateur and professional champion Don Budge, had a very powerful one-handed stroke in the 1930s and '40s that imparted topspin onto the ball.
 He used an Eastern grip, and some pictures show his thumb extended along the side of the racquet for greater support.
 Ken Rosewall, another amateur and professional champion noted for his one-handed backhand, also used a continental grip to hit a deadly accurate slice backhand with underspin throughout the 1950s and '60s.
 Connoisseurs of the game also rate Swede Henrik Sundström's one-handed backhand as technically magnificent and as powerful as many forehands, but Sundström's career was cut short by injury.

 In his 1979 autobiography, Jack Kramer devotes a page to the best tennis strokes he had ever seen.
 He writes: "BACKHAND—Budge was best, with Kovacs, Rosewall and Connors in the next rank (although, as I've said, Connors' 'backhand' is really a two-handed forehand).
 Just in passing, the strangest competitive stroke was the backhand that belonged to Budge Patty.
 It was a weak shot, a little chip.
 But suddenly on match point, Patty had a fine, firm backhand.
 He was a helluva match player."

 On the men's pro tour, dramatic changes have occurred since then.
-In the 1980s, many great players such as Stefan Edberg, Ivan Lendl, Henrik Sundström and John McEnroe were leading the charge with their one-handed versatile backhands.

-But a new wave of players, such as Jimmy Connors, Björn Borg, Mats Wilander and Miloslav Mecir, started to show the world that two-handed backhands could also offer major advantages.
+In the 1980s, many great players such as Stefan Edberg, Boris Becker, Ivan Lendl and John McEnroe were leading the charge with their one-handed versatile backhands.
+But a new wave of players, such as Jimmy Connors, Björn Borg, Mats Wilander and Miloslav Mečíř, started to show the world that two-handed backhands could also offer major advantages.
 Players could now increase the speed and control of their two-hander in key defensive shots, such as returns, passing shots and lobs.
 Since then, many players followed this trend.
-Among the main ones are Andre Agassi, Yevgeny Kafelnikov, Marcelo Rios, Marat Safin, David Nalbandian (owning the fastest recorded backhand at 110 mph), Novak Djokovic, Andy Murray, Kei Nishikori.
+Among the main ones are Andre Agassi, Yevgeny Kafelnikov, Marcelo Ríos, Marat Safin, David Nalbandian (owning the fastest recorded backhand at 110 mph), Novak Djokovic, Andy Murray, Kei Nishikori.

-However, the one-handed backhand is still used effectively by a few players like Richard Gasquet, Stan Wawrinka, Dominic Thiem, Philipp Kohlschreiber, Stefanos Tsitsipas, Grigor Dimitrov, Denis Shapovalov, Pablo Cuevas, Dušan Lajović, Dan Evans, Marco Cecchinato, Leonardo Mayer, Marius Copil, Tommy Robredo, Dudi Sela and Feliciano López.
+However, the one-handed backhand is still used effectively by some players such as Richard Gasquet, Stan Wawrinka, Dominic Thiem, Philipp Kohlschreiber, Stefanos Tsitsipas, Grigor Dimitrov, Gastón Gaudio, Olivier Rochus, Joachim Johansson, Roger Federer.